 "Awesome!
 Princess must have gotten that bastard!"
 Noah hopefully cried.

 Courtney screamed at the top of her lungs when she saw a bloody figure further down the alley.
 Kevin was lying face down in a puddle of his own blood.
 His neck and back were covered in open lacerations.
-Jordan frantically nudged Kevin, who did not respond.
+Noah frantically nudged Kevin, who did not respond.
 Noah gulped and quickly flipped his best friend over.
 To his horror, Kevin was blankly staring at his friends, as if he were shocked, clutching the crumpled, bloody flier in his locked fist.
-The very flier with a picture of his killer on it.
-The howling wind blew his bloody, wet bangs back and forth.
+The flier with a picture of his killer on it.
+The howling wind blew his bloody, drying bangs back and forth.
 Courtney cradled Kevin's small, lifeless body, sobbing.

 "This is all my fault... my fault..."
 Noah muttered with pure grief.